-- If the student is transferring in with a completed Associate of Arts Degree or an Associate of Fine Arts degree, grades of D-/+ may transfer if the grade was awarded prior to the completion of the degree. - Grades of D-/+ awarded as part of a sequence of courses (those requiring the course as a prerequisite) will be assessed for transfer, if the subsequent course was passed with a C- or above. - Grades of D-/+ associated with lab courses, earning separate grades for the lecture section and the lab, will be assessed if the grade was awarded in association with the lab portion of the course and the combined grade point average for the lab and the lecture section is above a 1.7.
+- If the student is transferring in with a completed Associate of Arts Degree or an Associate of Fine Arts degree, grades of D-/+ may transfer if the grade was awarded prior to the completion of the degree.9 - Grades of D-/+ awarded as part of a sequence of courses (those requiring the course as a prerequisite) will be assessed for transfer, if the subsequent course was passed with a C- or above. - Grades of D-/+ associated with lab courses, earning separate grades for the lecture section and the lab, will be assessed if the grade was awarded in association with the lab portion of the

-&lt;sup>6 Official college transcript: Mailed in a sealed envelope from the institution; Delivered by the student in a sealed envelope from the transcribing institution; electronically delivered from Parchment, Scrip-Safe, National Student Clearinghouse, or JST.
+6 Official college transcript: Mailed in a sealed envelope from the institution; Delivered by the student in a sealed envelope from the transcribing institution; electronically delivered from Parchment, Scrip-Safe, National Student Clearinghouse, or JST.

-&lt;sup>7 Students may transfer a maximum of 45 credits towards an Associate of Arts or Associate of General Studies Degree.
+7 Students may transfer a maximum of 45 credits towards an Associate of Arts or Associate of General Studies Degree.
 15 of the last 30 hours of an AA or AGS must be completed at Central Christian College of Kansas.

-&lt;sup>8 Specific programs may limit the amount of hours that are applied to the transcript.
+8 Specific programs may limit the amount of hours that are applied to the transcript.

-&lt;sup>9 Students transferring credits related to a completed Associate in General Studies may receive special consideration for General Education courses that have a D-/+.
+9 Students transferring credits related to a completed Associate in General Studies may receive special consideration for General Education courses that have a D-/+.